 A real example from a large apparel retailer on how it guides users through decision making using a user-affinity strategy to surface the most relevant and personalized filters for each site visitor.
 Learn more about designing personalized filters based on user affinity to ease the navigation experience.

 Utilize digital kiosks for product discovery

 More and more retail may be moving online, but people will always enjoy the benefits brick and mortar provides, which is why companies like Amazon and many others are prioritizing truly immersive in-store experiences.

-Outside of cashier-less checkout and advanced facial recognition technology, digital kiosks offer a unique, two-way channel of interaction between a brand and its customers, collecting pertinent information about their preferences and needs that can be used to influence their time spent in-store and online.
+Outside of cashier-less checkout and advanced facial recognition technology, digital kiosks offer a unique, two-way channel of interaction between a brand and its customers, collecting pertinent information about their preferences and needs that can be used to influence the omnichannel retail experience in-store and online.

 For instance, you can prompt users to complete a guided survey to learn more about the purpose of their visit or any product preferences they may have, highlighting relevant items and even where to find them in the store.

 A real example from a home decor retailer that can be adapted via digital kiosk in order to better segment and provide more personalized recommendations.
 Learn more about serving a guided quiz to better segment visitors and serve more personalized experiences.

 If the influx in channels and touchpoints has taught us anything, it’s that there is no one path to purchase anymore, presenting additional opportunities to engage with and influence consumers in a multitude of places.
 But if teams want to extend the customer experience beyond their existing scope, they’ll need to do some work up front to make sure the data, strategies, and resources are in place to succeed with every new outlet.